Welcome, welcome you VIP friend of the nest! Let me roll out the red carpet and welcome you to our humble home.

 - pencil/measuring tape/calculator

-Approximate cost/ 12×12′ rug = $80-100.
+Approximate cost for 12’x12′ DIY painted outdoor rug = $80-100.

-Painted Outdoor DIY Rug How To:
+Painted Outdoor DIY Rug How To

-We knew what furniture would be used on each rug.
-So based upon the size of those pieces, we sketched a rough layout, in painters tape on the deck, and then determined the ideal size for our rugs based upon our furniture and how the sketch looked once taped.
+Based upon the size of those pieces, we sketched a rough layout, in painter’s tape on the deck, and then determined the ideal size for our rugs based upon our furniture and how the sketch looked once taped.

 Taping off a straight line out without a guide is actually pretty difficult.
-So we decided to hammer a nail into the four corners of the eventual rug, then tie string around them, to create straight lines to serve as a guide for taping.
+So we decided to hammer a nail into the four corners of the eventual rug, then tie a string around them, to create straight lines to serve as a guide for taping.

-3.)
-Tape perimeter.
+3. Tape perimeter.
 Then seal tape edges.

 This step is clutch, and if you do this, the edges of your rug will look outstanding.
 Our deck is gray.
 And our rug was going to be white and blue…

 We used Cabot White Stain for the base color of our DIY rug, which is the same color we used for the trim/facing boards of our deck.
-The easiest way to get this base color on is to roll it using a extender pole attached to your roller.

-5.)
-Tape off border of DIY rug
+5. Tape off the border of DIY rug

-Our rug was going to have an americana/navy blue outline.
+Our rug was going to have an Americana/navy blue outline.
 To be practical, we used the width of a paint roller nap as the size of the border stripe to make painting easier.

-6.)
-Paint outline in color of choice.
+6. Paint the outline in the color of your choice.

 Paint one coat of your rug outline.
 Once dry, determine if a second coat is needed.
-If so, proceed with second coat.
+If so, proceed with the second coat.

 The first stencil will be in the dead center of your rug.
 Work some magic with your calculator and measuring tape, and mark that center point lightly with a pencil.